NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 =================

 By default Krill CAs use an embedded repository server for the publication of RPKI objects.
-However, you may want to use a repository server hosted by a third party for your CA - this way you can outsource the burden of 24/7 availability of the repository.
-Or, you may want to allow delegated CAs (e.g. your customers, or other business units) to publish at a repository server that you manage.
+However, you may want to allow delegated CAs (e.g. your customers, or other business units) to publish at a repository server that you manage.
+In addition, running the repository separately from the CA offers flexibility in changing publication strategy and redundancy.

-In this section we will explain how to set up Krill to perform either of those roles.

 Krill as Repository Server
 --------------------------